opentensor/developer-docs/docs/getting-started/installation.md

 ```

-### pip
+### Pip

 ```bash dark
 pip3 install bittensor
 ```

-### source
+### Source

 ```bash dark
 git clone https://github.com/opentensor/bittensor.git
 $ python3 -m pip install -e bittensor/
 ```

-Once installed, you can verify installation using the [Bittensor Command Line Interface](docs/intro) with **btcli --help*** and/or check the installation in python.
+Once installed, you can verify installation using the [Bittensor Command Line Interface](reference/btcli) with **btcli --help*** and/or check the installation in python.
 ```python numbered dark
 import bittensor as bt
 print( bt.__version__ )
 ```

-### apple m1
+### Apple m1

 There are quite a few Python libraries that are not yet compatible with Apple M chipset architecture.
 The best way to use Bittensor on this hardware is through Conda and Miniforge.
 The Opentensor team has created a Conda environment that makes installing Bittensor on these systems very easy.
 Simply download the YAML file [here](https://github.com/opentensor/bittensor/blob/master/scripts/environments/apple_m1_environment.yml).

 > NOTE: This tutorial assumes you have installed conda on mac, if you have not done so already you can install it from [here](https://conda.io/projects/conda/en/latest/user-guide/install/macos.html).